Federal Criminal Charges (in Oklahoma)

 If convicted in federal court or if the client pleads guilty, he will be sentenced under the federal statute.
 Note, however, that the U.S. Sentencing Guidelines must be considered by the sentencing judge, as well as consideration of all relevant information, both favorable and unfavorable.
 The judge may order a sentence above or below the advisory sentencing guideline range.
 Your lawyer must understand the U.S. Sentencing Guidelines in order to represent you appropriately in federal court.
 Bob Wyatt practices routinely in federal court and even teaches the Guidelines to other Oklahoma federal criminal defense lawyers.

-Call the Wyatt Law Office at 405.234.5500 for your Oklahoma Federal Criminal Defense Lawyers & Attorneys.
+Contact the Wyatt Law Office at 405.234.5500 for your Oklahoma Federal Criminal Defense Lawyers & Attorneys.
 We are licensed in all federal courts in Oklahoma and in the Northern and Eastern Districts of Texas.
 We are eligible for admission in all federal courts nationwide and travel for representation.
 Your future is our business.

 *Note: Results may vary because each case must be decided on its own unique facts and the law applicable to that given case.
 You should not infer the likelihood of success on a given case based on past cases handled by this firm.